tus/tus-resumable-upload-protocol/protocol.md

 ##### Upload-Metadata

 The `Upload-Metadata` request and response header MUST consist of one or more comma-separated key-value pairs.
-The key and value MUST be separated by a whitespace.
-The key MUST NOT contain whitespace and comma and MUST NOT be empty.
+The key and value MUST be separated by a space.
+The key MUST NOT contain space and comma and MUST NOT be empty.
 The key SHOULD be ASCII encoded and the value MUST be Base64 encoded.
 All keys MUST be unique.

 #### Requests